 Thank you for considering a product donation to Delivering Good!
-Delivering Good gives manufacturers and retailers an efficient way to use excess product to give back to help those in need.
-Whether you are thinking of donating merchandise to help others stricken by poverty, or disaster relief, or you just can’t find a buyer for excess product, we can help you by connecting your merchandise to communities in need across the US.
+Delivering Good gives manufacturers and retailers an efficient way to use their excess product to help those in need.
+Whether you are thinking of donating merchandise to help those stricken by poverty, or to provide disaster relief, or you just can’t find a buyer for excess product, we can help you by connecting your merchandise to communities in need across the US.

 The donation process is simple.
-Submit a donation form by clicking on the Donate Product button below, and we will contact you to coordinate a pick- up.
+Submit a donation form by clicking on the Donate Product button below, and we will contact you to coordinate a pickup.

 Consumers Favor Companies that Give Back

 - 93% of U.S. consumers have a more positive image of a company if it supports a cause